Promoting inclusion in mainstream education and other services

-Women of the UK co-operating with women of Asia and Asia Pacific in aiding disabled children and their families
+Co-operating with women of Asia, Asia Pacific and The Middle East in aiding disabled children and their families.

 The Women’s Council (TWC) is a member of the Federation of International Women’s Associations in London (FIWAL).
 Members are eligible to attend events organised by other member clubs of FIWAL if they are published on its website.
 For information visit www.fiwal.org.uk.